-The thesis degree program requires 30 credit hours including at least 24 graduate course credits and at least 6 credits of master's thesis.
+The thesis degree program requires 30 credit hours

+including at least 24 graduate course credits and at least 6 credits of master's thesis.
 The 24 credit course program of each student must include:

-- · Six credits of foundation electrical engneering courses. - Eighteen credits of advanced technical courses related to the student's area of interest.
-At least three credits of these must be of 800 level electrical engineering courses and at most six credits can bear non-ELEG numbers.
+1. Six credits of foundation electrical engneering courses.

+- 2. Eighteen credits of advanced technical courses related to the student's area of interest.
+At least three credits of these must be of 800 level electrical engineering courses - and at most six credits can bear non-ELEG numbers.

-All candidates in the thesis M.E.E. program will carry out original publishable research, most often in collaboration with their advisor and others in the department.
+All candidates in the thesis M.S. program will carry out original publishable research, most often in collaboration with their advisor and others in the department, and prepare a written thesis.